voicegain/platform/examples/microphone-websocket-node-js-v2/README.md

 The core API used is documented here: https://console.voicegain.ai/api-documentation#operation/asrTranscribeAsyncPost

 If you want to know the format of the messages sent over webscoket look here: https://console.voicegain.ai/api-documentation#operation/wsTranscribeWords

+BTW, you need to be logged into the Voicegain Web Console for these links to work.